krok-o/krok/ideas.md

 This pretty much defines a plugin which can be executed.

+*Update*: plugins will be uploaded as ZIP files to prevent filesystem dependency so Krok can be ephemeral.

 ## Events

 The hooks could follow an event system of some kind.
 I'm still debating on how to handle the